-There are several steps that can be put in place to address factors that may be causing tiredness and restore energy levels.
+There are several steps that can be put in place to address factors that may be causing tiredness.
 These include:

-• Improving sleep by sticking to regular times for going to bed and waking up; keeping the bedroom quiet and at a comfortable temperature; reducing daytime napping; avoiding eating and drinking late at night, and relaxing before bed by taking a hot bath, listening to music, reading or using a relaxation technique pursuits such as yoga or spending time with friends Stopping smoking and cutting back on alcohol and caffeine as these can all affect sleep, which in turn impacts on energy levels the next day.
-Reducing these slowly may be easier than quitting abruptly and will help limit withdrawal symptoms Eating a healthy diet, with the aim of getting to and/or maintaining a healthy body mass index (BMI)
+• Improving sleep by sticking to regular times for going to bed and waking up; keeping the bedroom quiet and at a comfortable temperature; reducing daytime napping; avoiding eating and drinking late at night and relaxing before bed by taking a hot bath, listening to music, reading or using a relaxation technique

-• Taking regular exercise can increase energy levels but may be difficult to contemplate for those who are feeling tired.
-The key is to start with something small but regular, such as walking, then slowly increase the duration over weeks or months, with the aim of improving fitness, strength and stamina
+• Taking regular exercise can increase energy levels, but may be difficult to contemplate for those who are feeling tired.
+The key is to start with something small but regular, such as walking, then slowly increase the duration over weeks or months with the aim of improving fitness, strength and stamina

-• Reducing stress levels by introducing relaxing
+• Reduce stress levels by introducing relaxing pursuits such as yoga or spending time with friends